Not so the Victrola 50’s Retro 3-Speed Bluetooth Turntable With Stereo reviewed here. It is chock full of modern features.

 The only real drawback is the quiet speakers.
 They are loud enough to fill a medium-sized room, but they don’t have the type of volume you’d need to power your entire audio system.

 This is very common with record players that have built-in speakers.
-Pairing the sound system with active speakers is one solution that works for most buyers.
+Adding speakers via the headphone jack is a solution that can help.

 Comparison To The Competition